jordymeow/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 1.9.99 (2023/11/17) =
+* Update: Cleaner way of handling errors in the chatbot.
+* Update: Enhanced the way the files are uploaded, and follow the rules set by the Media Library.

 = 1.9.98 (2023/11/16) =
 * Update: Enhanced the Images Generator a lot, you can now add tasks to it, and let them run.
 The idea is to move this experience at some point to the Post Editor.